Hides For Habitat

 Since 1985, MDHA’s Hides for Habitat program has collected over 900,000 donated deer hides raising nearly $5.5 million dollars.
 MDHA’s accomplishments are possible due to the dedication to the protection of Minnesota’s natural resource by chapter volunteers, members and deer hunters who participate in MDHA’s Hides for Habitat donation program.

 Photo Courtesy of Mark Herwig & Terri Reischl

 State Habitat Committee

-Minnesota Deer Hunters Association (MDHA) & Outdoor Heritage Fund (OHF)
+Minnesota Deer Hunters Association and Outdoor Heritage Fund

-In addition to the larger grant opportunities, the group also allocates funds annually to the Conservation Partners Legacy (CPL) Grant Program administered by the MN DNR.
+In Addition to the larger grant opportunities, the group also allocates funds annually to the Conservation Partners Legacy (CPL) Grant Program administered by the Minnesota Department of Natural Resources.
 Organizations can apply for funds with a 10% match starting at $5,000 and up to $400,000.
 This opened many opportunities for MDHA and other organizations to become more involved.
-For more information on the CPL Grant Program click HERE.
+For more information on the CPL Grant Program Click Here

 How is MDHA involved in the Outdoor Heritage Fund?

 MDHA is committed to protecting and building habitat benefiting deer and deer hunters in Minnesota.
 To achieve our goals we apply for Conservation Partners Legacy (CPL) and Lessard-Sams Outdoor Heritage Council (LSOHC) grants that receive funding from the Outdoor Heritage Fund created by the people of Minnesota.
 These grant projects would not be possible without the support of MDHA’s chapters, members, State Habitat Committee, volunteers and partnerships with various other organizations.